-

 What is the process for a domestic business and/or industry to seek trade remedies (i.e. key documentation, evidence required, etc.)?
 How can foreign producers participate in trade remedies investigations in your jurisdiction?

-In the United States, domestic industries may file petitions with the DOC and ITC to seek the imposition of antidumping duties and/or countervailing duties on specified imports, if the petitions satisfy the requirements of 19 U.S.C. § 1671a(b) (countervailing duties) and 19 U.S.C. § 1673a(b) (antidumping duties).
-In particular, the petitioners must account for at least 25% of the total U.S. production of the like product (as well as more than 50% of the U.S. production by the portion of the industry expressing support for or opposition to the petitions).
+In the United States, domestic industries may file petitions with DOC and ITC to seek the imposition of antidumping duties and/or countervailing duties on specified imports.
+If the petitions satisfy the requirements of 19 U.S.C. § 1671a(b) (countervailing duties) and 19 U.S.C. § 1673a(b) (antidumping duties), DOC must initiate an investigation.
+Among these requirements, the petitioners must account for at least 25% of the total U.S. production of the like product (as well as more than 50% of the U.S. production by the portion of the industry expressing support for or opposition to the petitions).
 In addition, the petitions must adequately allege (based on information reasonably available to the petitioners) that the subject imports are being dumped or benefit from countervailable subsidies and materially injure the domestic industry (or threaten material injury).
 Similarly, domestic industries may file petitions to request the imposition of safeguard measures.
-U.S. law recognizes that foreign producers are “interested parties” in trade remedy investigations, entitling them to participate and advocate for their interests in antidumping, countervailing duty, and safeguard investigations.
-In antidumping and countervailing duty investigations, DOC also selects certain foreign producers as “mandatory respondents” for individual investigation of dumping or receipt of countervailable subsidies.
+U.S. law recognizes that foreign producers are “interested parties” in trade remedy investigations, entitling them to participate and advocate for their interests.
+In antidumping and countervailing duty investigations, DOC selects certain foreign producers as “mandatory respondents” for individual investigation of dumping or receipt of countervailable subsidies.

 -